FerdinandZhong/vllm-playground/docs/GATED_MODELS_GUIDE.md

 1. Go to https://huggingface.co/settings/tokens
 2. Click "New token"
-3. Give it a name (e.g., "vLLM WebUI")
+3. Give it a name (e.g., "vLLM Playground")
 4. Select token type:
    - **Read**: Sufficient for downloading models
    - **Write**: Not needed for vLLM